olof-a-bio/muscle-atlas-explorer/README.md

 # MuscleAtlasExplorer
-MuscleAtlasExplorer is a data visualization tool for phenotypes and gene expression data in X.
+MuscleAtlasExplorer is a data visualization tool for phenotypes and gene expression data in skeletal muscle.

-MuscleAtlasExplorer can be seen in action on http://www.example.com.
+MuscleAtlasExplorer can be seen in action on https://mae.crc.med.lu.se/mae .
 ## Installation
 ### Single-user mode
 + Install R and the required R packages(see below).